Local SEO and Google Ads do different jobs

 A practical order of operations

 A balanced local marketing plan usually starts with basic local SEO hygiene, then layers paid campaigns on top of clear service intent and measurable coverage.
-That means tightening the Google Business Profile, reviews, local pages, and rank tracking before scaling ad spend.
+In practice that means tightening the Google Business Profile, reviews, local pages, and rank tracking before scaling ad spend too aggressively.

 The goal is not to choose one channel forever.
 It is to make sure Google Ads is amplifying a strong local offer rather than hiding weak local visibility.
-Teams that do this in the right order usually waste less budget and learn faster.
+Teams that sequence the work this way usually waste less budget, learn faster, and build a more durable acquisition system.

 Next move